 SMS: SMS marketing involves capturing a user’s phone number and sending them text offers.
 This is considered somewhat passé.

-On July 12, Google rolled out Enhanced Campaigns for all AdWords users, integrating mobile advertising options with classic online AdWords advertising.
+On July 12, Google rolled out Enhanced Campaigns for all Google Ads users, integrating mobile advertising options with classic online Google Ads advertising (formerly known as Google AdWords).

-Enhanced Campaigns allow advertisers to manage their AdWords bids across various devices in one single campaign, rather than make separate campaigns for mobile vs. desktop.
-AdWords advertisers can simply take the Google search ads they already use, and then set bids to adjust for mobile devices.
+Enhanced Campaigns allow advertisers to manage their Google Ads bids across various devices in one single campaign, rather than make separate campaigns for mobile vs. desktop.
+Google advertisers can simply take the Google search ads they already use, and then set bids to adjust for mobile devices.
 To increase bids for mobile devices, users can set a positive bid adjustment, such as +20%, and vice versa – a bid adjustment of -10% reduces the bid by 10% for mobile devices.

 It’s in Google’s best interest to make mobile marketing easy for advertisers – Google generates a hefty amount of revenue from mobile ads.